-Sperry, the popular boat shoe brand, worked with more than 100 micro influencers on Instagram to build brand awareness.
+Sperry, the popular boat shoe brand, worked with over 100 micro-influencers on Instagram to build brand awareness.
 They identified the fans on Instagram who were already sharing high-quality photos of their products.

-By connecting with these engaged fans, they were able to help content production for their official Instagram account.
-They also got authentic content across a wide variety of influencers.
+By connecting with these engaged fans, they were able to help with content production for their official Instagram account.
+They also got authentic content from a wide variety of influencers.

 Glossier is a people-powered beauty ecosystem Skin first, makeup second.
 Glossier has positioned itself as a beauty company that is real and authentic.
 To reinforce this brand messaging, Glossier relies on micro influencers and regular women to spread the word about their products.

-While most beauty companies are sharing makeup gurus in their influencer marketing campaigns, Glossier sets itself apart by picturing fresh-faced women embracing their natural beauty.
+While most beauty companies share makeup gurus in their influencer marketing campaigns, Glossier sets itself apart by picturing fresh-faced women embracing their natural beauty.